threefoldtech/info_grid/src/faq/faq.md

 ***

-### What is the difference between a seed phrase and an HEX secret?
+### What is the difference between a seed phrase (mnemonics) and an HEX secret?

-Seed phrases are sets of words from a carefully selected pool that can be used to derive cryptographic secrets.
+A seed phrase (also called mnemonics) is a set of words from a carefully selected pool that can be used to derive cryptographic secrets.
 A HEX secret is a more direct representation of such secret that the computer uses.
 In the case of an HEX secret, there is no extra information present to form complete words of the seed phrase.

 In typical usage, multiple secrets can be derived from a seed phrase via a one-way operation.
 The secret and its derived public key are sufficient to do any cryptographic operation like signing transactions or encrypting data, but it can't be used to get back the words of the seed phrase.